QodotPlugin/qodotplugin.github.io/docs/entities/cfg.md

 layout: default
 title: Game Definitions
 nav_order: 7
+parent: Entities
 ---

 # Game Definitions

 A game definition (also known as a .cfg file) is a manifest that points to the location of [FGDs](fgd.md) and [Textures](../textures.md) used by your project.
 They are used by editors like [Trenchbroom](https://trenchbroom.github.io/) to separate the available entities and textures of different games.

-It is highly recommended you create a game definition for your Godot project to best integrate it with Trenchbroom.
+It is highly recommended you create a game definition for your Godot project to best integrate it with Trenchbroom and other editors.

 1. TOC
 {:toc}